drasgo/MASimPyGame/README.md

 1. `main.py` The main file to execute, can specify here the general simulation settings:
     - the number of agents
     - screen size
-    - obstacle presence
-    - obstacle type
+    - swarm type (which experiment to run)
-    - agents inside or outside the obstacle

 2. `simulation.py` Contains the main execution loop: the simulation is initialized and ran until the user exits the window.

-3. `swarm.py` Contains the possible swarm classes.
-Currently, only flocking implemented.
-4. `agents.py` Containts the possible agent types to be utilized by the swarm classes.
-Defines the agent properties and actions
-5. `physical_objects.py` Contains a main object class in which a specific obstacle type can be loaded
+3. In the folder experiments, you can find the general multi-agent classes shared across all experiments:
+    - `swarm.py` General swarm properties and updates
+    - `agent.py` General agent properties and updates
+    - `physical_objects.py` General obstacle properties
-6. `functions.py` Contains useful vector transformation functions
+    - `helperfunctions.py` General vector transformation functions

+Each experiment is defined in a separate folder: flocking, aggregation and etc.

+5. Flocking folder contains detailed characteristics for flocking behavior
+    - `flock.py` defines the environment of the flock, as well as specific flocking related functions
+    - `boid.py` defines a boid, with its possible actions and update rule
+    - images Folder where the images for the environment and boid design is stored

+6. Aggregation folder contains detailed characteristics for aggregation behavior

+    TO BE WRITTEN BY ANDRE
+    - `aggreagte.py`
+    - `cockroach.py`

 ## How it works
-Simply run the main.py file from terminal.
+Simply run the main.py file from terminal by specifying the type of swarm to use, and the number of agents

-If you want to change the behavior of the agents, then you can adjust the global variables defined within the `agents.py` file.
+If you want the specific behavior of the given swarm, look into the corresponding swarm folder, and adjust the global variables
-If you want to change the shape of the obstacles, choose a different file to load in the `physical_objects.py` file.

 Have fun!